Sybio/GifCreator/README.md

 exit;
 ```

-Or save it as a GIF file:
+Or save it to a file:

 ```php
 file_put_contents("animated.gif", $gif);